dfrib/emacs_setup/README.md

 $ cmake --version
 ```

-If you have none installed (or if it's for some reason hideously old, < CMake 2.8), get it e.g. directly from Ubuntu; at the time of writing this should install CMake 3.5.1, which suffices for RTags (even if it's somewhat ancient as compared to latest release 3.10):
+If you have none installed (or if it's for some reason hideously old, < CMake 2.8), get it e.g. directly via Ubuntu/APT; at the time of writing this should install CMake 3.5.1, which suffices for RTags (even if it's somewhat old as compared to the latest release 3.10):

 ```
+# CMake 3.5
 $ sudo apt-get install cmake

+# ... or install a more recent version "manually"
 ```

 #### Clang/LLVM